-Now before the bottle feeders get up in arms, please know that I have experiences bottle feeding a baby on a plane and successfully breastfeed on a plane as well.
+Now before the bottle feeders get up in arms, please know that I have experience bottle feeding a baby on a plane and successfully breastfeed on a plane as well.
 I have tips for bottle feeders too.
-For various reasons I couldn’t nurse my boys for very long, so bottle feedings were a regular fixture in my home and on flights.
-Baby bottles are definitely easier, but breastfeeding on a plane can be just as convenient, if not more so.
-Just think of all that gear you don’t have to pack!
-After all, breastfeeding on a plane comes with built in equipment.

 Style tips when breastfeeding on a plane

-The scarf.
 Now is the time to pull out all of those fabulous scarves and pashminas you have in your closet.
-Although companies are finally making attractive breastfeeding scarves, my favorite breastfeeding cover up with my boys was a black, slightly see through, wide scarf I picked up at H&M years back.
+Although companies are finally making attractive breastfeeding scarves and nursing covers, my favorite breastfeeding cover up with my boys was a black, slightly see through, wide scarf I picked up at H&M years back.

-Tops.
 Just like when you are out and about at home, you will need a good nursing top when you are on a plane.
 GAP used to make a nursing tank top that I love that was easy to wear under any shirt, but sadly they stopped making it.

 You won’t need bottles, but you will need your cover up of choice, an extra shirt in case of leaks, and a decent burp cloth.
 No one likes baby spit up all over them for an entire flight.

 If you need to keep breast milk cool, pack a bag of frozen grapes to put in your insulated bottle bag, and bring along a few extra Ziploc bags to fill with ice in the airport and on the plane.